Loading lesson…

 The big idea: MCP gives agents access to the same data you'd debug with — but at agent speed.
 Scope the access tightly, log the queries, and pair with structured logs.
 The right MCP setup turns a 30-minute debugging session into a 3-minute one.
 The wrong setup turns a debugging session into an incident.

-What is the core idea behind "Debugging Through MCP — Wiring Agents to Real Data"?
+What is the main idea of "Debugging Through MCP — Wiring Agents to Real Data"?

-Which best describes the scope of "Debugging Through MCP — Wiring Agents to Real Data"?
+Which action would help you apply "Debugging Through MCP — Wiring Agents to Real Data" responsibly?